 10. Leads To Lethargy

 Corn contains an ample amount of starch.
-Starch can cause drowsiness and lead to lethargy (9).
+Starch can cause fatigue, weakness, drowsiness, and lead to lethargy (9).

 Corn is loaded with nutrients that promote overall health.
 However, one must also note the side effects of corn associated with overconsumption.
 Corn may aggravate pellagra, bloating, flatulence, and cause stomach upset.
 It may also cause tooth decay and increase the risk of osteoporosis and weight gain.
 The excess starch in corn may also cause lethargy.
 It is also not suitable for people with diabetes.
 Hence, moderate consumption is advised.

 Eva De Angelis says, “Corn is a whole grain, and as such, it is a nourishing food.
 Eating corn every day may be beneficial.
 Yet, keep in mind that portion size is essential.
 The fiber content of corn keeps you fuller for longer between meals.
 It also feeds the good bacteria in your gut, which has myriad health benefits, including the prevention of colon cancer and obesity.
 Corn is rich in inked whole grain consumption to a lower risk of heart disease and type 2 diabetes”

 “No. In fact, corn is high in potassium, a mineral that helps regulate blood pressure.
 Eating potassium-rich foods can help lower your blood pressure.
 The more potassium you eat, the more sodium you pass in your urine.
 This is a critical balance for managing blood pressure.
 Similarly, potassium relaxes blood vessel walls, which aids in blood pressure management.” says Eva.